 Launched in 2007, Rock n Roll Bride is one of the biggest wedding blogs in the world.
 Updated daily, the site and it’s accompanying print magazine attracts quirky, alternative and creative readers from all over the planet.

 The brainchild of Kat Williams, the site came about while she was planning her own wedding in 2008.
 After becoming jaded by the limited offerings of the UK wedding industry, Kat saw a niche for alternative wedding inspiration and ran with it!

-In 2015 Rock n Roll Bride magazine, a bi-monthly, nationally available magazine was launched.
-Issue 1, released in January of that year, was reported by the distribution company as the fastest and best selling début issue of a magazine ever.
+Rock n Roll Bride magazine, a bi-monthly, nationally available magazine was launched in 2015.
+Issue 1, released in January of that year, was reported by the distribution company as the fastest and best selling debut issue of a magazine ever.
 It also sold out for online orders within 72 hours, with over 1000 copies selling in the first day alone.
-The magazine is available to buy in WHSmiths and online via rocknrollbride.com/shop and is currently the best selling bridal title in WHSmiths.
+The magazine is available to buy in WHSmiths, selected independent newsagents and online via rocknrollbride.com/shop and is currently the best selling bridal title in WHSmiths.